Tellin' Stories: Commercial performance and accolades

 Tellin' Stories reached the top spot of the album charts both in Scotland and the UK.
-It sold 70,000 copies in its first week of release, stopping In It for the Money by Supergrass from reaching the top spot; Wills theorised that the cassette edition, which had been discounted to £4.99, helped.
-It made the band second-ever act to have three albums in the UK top the charts, behind R.E.M.
+It sold 70,000 copies in its first week of release, stopping In It for the Money by Supergrass from reaching the top spot.
+Wills theorised that the cassette edition, which had been discounted to £4.99, helped.
 Tellin' Stories also reached number 35 in Sweden and number 37 in Norway.
 The British Phonographic Industry in the UK certified it gold in the month of its release, before subsequently reaching platinum status in January 1998.
 By 1999, it had sold 100,000 copies in Japan, and as of January 2022, 344,000 copies had been sold in the UK.

-"One to Another" charted at number one in Scotland, number three in the UK, number 25 in Ireland and number 59 in Sweden.
+"One to Another" charted at number 1 in Scotland, number 3 in the UK, number 25 in Ireland, and number 59 in Sweden.
+It was certified silver in the UK in 2018.
 "North Country Boy" charted at number one in Scotland and number four in the UK.
+It was certified silver in the UK in 2023.
 "How High" charted at number three in Scotland and number six in the UK.
-"Tellin' Stories" charted at number nine in Scotland and number 16 in the UK.
+"Tellin' Stories" charted at number 9 in Scotland and number 16 in the UK.

 Pitchfork ranked the record at number 29 in its list of the top 50 best Britpop releases.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 "One to Another" won Single of the Decade at the Loaded Awards, to which Burgess remarked, "I would have chosen something else.
 'Tellin' Stories' probably".

 Track listing

-All tracks written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins and Rob Collins.
+All tracks written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Rob Collins.